spessasus/sf2-rmidi-specification/README.md

 If the software writing an RMIDI file has detected loop points in the original file, it should translate them to this standardized format.

+## Preset selection
+The preset selection is clearly defined in this format, to avoid different implementations.
+1. If the given bank is not found but the program exists within the embedded sound bank, the software should use that preset
+2. If the given program is not found within the embedded sound bank, the software should fall back to the main sound bank if available.
+If not, the software shall use the first preset of the embedded sound bank.

 ## Software Requirements
 Not all chunks in the file must be read for the file to play correctly.
 Software compatibility with the RMIDI format is categorized into levels: